Pledging your time and talents How can I get more involved?

 August 13 – The Feast of St. Mary (tr.)

 To schedule a baptism, please contact the Cathedral office at 313-831-5000.
 All requests and submission of the required information should be made at least two full weeks in advance of the appointed date.
 Baptismal preparation is required in advance of the baptism, usually on the Saturday morning before the Sunday service.

 In the course of their Christian development, those baptized at an early age are expected, when they are ready and have been duly prepared, to make a mature public affirmation of their faith and commitment to the responsibilities of their Baptism and to receive the laying on of hands by the bishop.

 Those baptized as adults, unless baptized with laying on of hands by a bishop, are also expected to make a public affirmation of their faith and commitment to the responsibilities of their Baptism in the presence of a bishop and to receive the laying on of hands.

 Confirmation is regularly held at the Cathedral as a part of the Great Vigil of Easter – the Easter Eve service on Saturday evening.
 It is a very ancient and beautiful service, and is presided over by the Rt.
 Rev’d Wendell N. Gibbs, Jr., the Bishop of the Diocese of Michigan.

-People of the Cathedral community interested in being Confirmed should contact the Cathedral office at (313) 831-5000, and again ask for Susan.
+People of the Cathedral community interested in being Confirmed should contact the Cathedral office at (313) 831-5000.
 Members of other Episcopal Churches should be in contact with their clergy.
 Confirmation, Reception, and Reaffirmation at the Great Vigil is open to all congregations of the Diocese.

 Reception is for those who have received the Sacrament of Confirmation in another tradition (such as the Roman Catholic or Orthodox church), and desire to be received into the Episcopal Tradition of Christianity.